 Midwest travel doesn’t get the same kind of love drawn by other regions, but there are some amazing things to do there.
-Despite being derisively known as the Flyover States by people who think they’re just full of boring cornfields (ok, there is a lot of farmland), if you actually travel the Midwest, you might just be surprised by all that this often overlooked region has to offer.
+Despite being derisively known as the Flyover States by people who think they’re just full of boring cornfields (ok, there is a lot of corn), if you actually travel the Midwest, you might just be surprised by all that this often overlooked region has to offer.
 The best of the Midwest includes lakeside cliffs, roller coasters, historic sites, incredible museums and more – there’s something for everyone here!
 This bucket list combines the top attractions in the Midwest, which I have somewhat arbitrarily defined as Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 Stay tuned for future posts featuring different areas of the United States!

 - 1 Top things to do in Illinois

 - 2 Top things to do in Indiana

 - 3 Top things to do in Iowa

 - 4 Top things to do in Michigan

 - 4.1 Step back in time on Mackinac Island